XsLangley/CoCoS-AAAI2022/README.md

 ### Datasets

 We conduct experiments on several experiments, including Cora, Citeseer, Pubmed and Ogbn-arxiv.
+These four datasets are all paper citation networks, i.e., a node stands for a paper and edge between two nodes indicate a reference/ citation relation between two paper.
 The train-validation-test split follows the standard splits of the corresponding dataset.
 The data statistics are provided as follows: